 Students who are concurrently enrolled in two departments may qualify for two master's degrees under a provision that allows credit earned to satisfy the major requirements of one department to count as elective credit in a second department.
 Dual master's degrees require a minimum of 50 credits, with at least 21 credits earned in each of the programs.
 To be eligible for this program, a student must be formally admitted by both departments and by the University Graduate School.
 All requirements of both degrees must be met, including passing any departmental examinations and satisfying foreign-language/research-skill requirements.
-If both departments require a thesis, the student may write a single thesis that meets the requirements of both fields.
-The thesis committee will comprise an equal number of representatives of both departments, and the thesis credit will be split between the two.
+If both departments require a thesis, the student may write a single thesis that meets the requirements, and the thesis credit will be split between the two.
 All course work for the program must be completed within a period of six years.